karlmakepeace/karlmakepeace/README.md

 ### Hi there 👋

-#### My name is Karl Makepeace and I am proteomics scientist currently based in Victoria, B.C., Canada
+#### My name is Karl Makepeace and I am proteomics scientist currently based in Manhattan/NYC.

 - 🌎 Originally from "The North" of British Columbia, Canada 🍁
 - 🎓 Ph.D.
 Biochemistry w/ focus on mass spectrometry-based structural proteomics ✨📊